Edmonton

 Rosewood Foods

-Perched across from the Stanley A. Milner Library, Rosewood Foods has earned its place as Edmonton's go-to destination for comforting breakfast and lunch.
-Credit goes to Riley for the excellent tip.
+Across from the Stanley A. Milner Library, Rosewood Foods has become Edmonton's go-to spot for breakfast and lunch.
+Credit goes to Riley for the tip.

-This open-kitchen spot showcases local art along its walls, with prime window seating for watching downtown life unfold—a setting that seamlessly blends relaxed cafe charm with ambitious cooking.
-The true standout, however, arrives in the form of those famous potatoes: double-cooked wonders that undergo both baking and frying to achieve a crispness so perfect that regulars swear they're delicious enough on their own.
-The offerings range from classic morning fare like fluffy buttermilk pancakes and satisfying breakfast sandwiches to bold innovations including the katsu chicken sandwich, where crispy Japanese-style fried chicken meets creamy kewpie mayo, tangy red cabbage, and katsu sauce, all nestled in a milk bun.
+This open-kitchen place hangs local art on its walls and offers prime window seats for watching downtown go by, a setting that blends relaxed cafe charm with ambitious cooking.
+The real standout is the potatoes: double-cooked, both baked and fried, until they reach a crispness so good that regulars swear they're worth ordering on their own.
+The menu runs from morning staples like buttermilk pancakes and breakfast sandwiches to bolder options like the katsu chicken sandwich, with crisp Japanese-style fried chicken, kewpie mayo, tangy red cabbage, and katsu sauce on a milk bun.

 Braven